palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 The column name is the name of the column that will be used in the generated java code and table metadata.
-The short name is a one or two character label which will be the actual name for the column when stored in atlasdb.
+The short name is a one or two character label which will be the actual name for the column when stored in AtlasDB.
 Any ValueType may be used as the value for a column, as well as any protobuffer class or Persistable.
 AtlasDB will handle serializing and deserializing the proto/persistable to and from its byte array representation, and will optionally also compress the byte array to save